python-docs-translations/transifex-automations/docs/workflows.rst

 Using `cron <https://en.wikipedia.org/wiki/Cron>`_, the frequency of the workflow runs can be set.
 In the sample workflows it is configured to ``'0 0 * * *'``, meaning it will run once daily.
+See `crontab.guru <https://crontab.guru/>`_ for a simple cron editor.

 .. code-block:: yaml